Early Malay nationalism: Early 20th century

 However, not all Malays were natives of Malaya.
 A number of other distinct ethnic groups related to the Malays, such as the Javanese and Bugis, migrated to Malaya from elsewhere in the region throughout the 19th and 20th centuries.
 Most of them were quickly assimilated into the Malay cultural identity.
 Eventually, the Chinese appeals appeared to affect the British.
 In 1927, the Governor of the Straits Settlements which comprised Penang, Malacca and :Singapore, proclaimed that "The Chinese form today a majority of the indigenous inhabitants of British Malaya, and they are perhaps the most enterprising, energetic, provident and frugal of its sons."

 In 1938, the leftist Kesatuan Melayu Muda (KMM) was formed by Ibrahim Yaacob and other activists in Kuala Lumpur, with its main goal ostensibly being the formation of Greater Indonesia.
 During this period, Malay nationalism began to focus on ketuanan Melayu, which in the past had been taken for granted.
 Some Malays began to worry that the British policies appeared geared towards the creation of a common Malayan nationality inclusive of the Chinese and Indians.
 Ironically, some of them thus sought to preserve the status quo with the British as a bulwark against the non-Malays, while others began agitating for an independent and sovereign Malay nation, such as Greater Indonesia.
-There exists some dispute over which goal KMM actually sought, with some former members alleging that the only interest of KMM had been preserving the special position of the Malays, whatever the cost, and others claiming that there had been real plans to overthrow the British.
+There is a dispute over what the KMM's goal actually was, with some former members alleging that the only interest of the KMM had been preserving the special position of the Malays, whatever the cost, and others claiming that there had been real plans to overthrow the British.
 Historians have been unable to verify either claim due to a lack of documentation from the period.

 Shortly before the outbreak of World War II in Asia, the British detained several influential KMM leaders.
 However, most of them were freed during World War II, when the Japanese invaded and occupied Malaya.
-The former KMM leaders then formed Kesatuan Rakyat Indonesia Semenanjung (KRIS) to carry on KMM's work.
+The former KMM leaders then formed the Kesatuan Rakyat Indonesia Semenanjung (KRIS) to carry on the KMM's work.
 However, the planned Greater Indonesia never materialised due to the sudden Japanese surrender after the bombing of Hiroshima and Nagasaki.
 With the return of the British, the KRIS leaders formed the Malay Nationalist Party (MNP; also known as the Persatuan Kebangsaan Melayu Malaya or PKMM) to achieve their goals through democratic means.
 However, the MNP was soon banned by the government as part of a crack-down on left-wing parties, ending the early phase of Malay nationalism.